Green Valley High School (Nevada): Fine Arts

 The fine arts department was awarded National Grammy Signature Status in 2002, 2005, and 2012.
 The Fine Arts Department includes Green Valley's programs for the choir, band, orchestra, theatre, and art.

 Film

 The film club, GatorReels, has made an online comedy show since 2008.
-They currently have 3 full seasons, are currently making a fourth season, and have over 100 subscribers on their YouTube channel.

 Varsity Quiz

 Varsity Quiz team has won eight county championships since 1991, most recently in 2010.

 Science Bowl

 Science bowl team finished in the top ten at the regional DOE Science Bowl four times since 2000.

 Music

 In 2015, the Green Valley Marching Band traveled to Orlando, Florida to participate in the Parade Of Bands in Disney World.

 In 2004, The Green Valley High Schools Symphonic band was the first band in the state of Nevada to participate in the Midwest Clinic in Chicago, Illinois.
 It performed at Carnegie Hall in April 2006 and November 2010.
 The band marched in the inauguration parades of Bill Clinton (1993) and Barack Obama (2009).
 Long-time director, Diane Koutsulis was recognized as Clark County School District Teacher of the Year in 1998.

 The choral department has accompanied the Las Vegas Philharmonic Orchestra several times and been invited to the Heritage Festival and other programs across the nation.
 A select group of Green Valley High School's choir members were invited to sing with the Rolling Stones at their 50th anniversary tour at the MGM Grand Garden Arena in 2013 and 2017.
 Green Valley's Madrigals have also achieved first place in almost every choir festival they have competed in, including festivals in Vancouver and Hawaii.

 The Green Valley High School Symphony performed at the Midwest Clinic in Chicago, Illinois in December 2008.

-The Green Valley High School Marching Band was invited to march in the Macy's Thanksgiving Day Parade in 2010.

-The Green Valley High School Marching Band was invited to perform in the opening ceremonies parade for the 2011 Shanghai World Tourism Expo in Shanghai, China.

-The Green Valley High School Marching Band has been invited to a number of prestigious ceremonies such as the first Easter Parade in Edinburgh, Scotland (2003), New Years Day Parades in both London and Paris, and the Cabalgata de Reyes Parade in Madrid, Spain for the Christmas, “Twelfth Night" holiday.
+The school's marching band was invited to march in the Macy's Thanksgiving Day Parade in 2010, and in the opening ceremonies parade for the 2011 Shanghai World Tourism Expo in Shanghai, China.
+They have been invited to a number of ceremonies such as the first Easter Parade in Edinburgh, Scotland (2003), New Years Day Parades in both London and Paris, and the Cabalgata de Reyes Parade in Madrid, Spain for the Christmas, “Twelfth Night" holiday.
 Green Valley's Madrigal Singers were invited among thousands of international applicants to perform at the American Choral Director's Association in both 2005 and 2009.